Alab-NII/FECFevalDataset/README.md

 ## Licence

-This dataset is licenced under the Creative Commons BY-NC-SA 3.0.
+This dataset is licensed under the Creative Commons BY-NC-SA 3.0.
 When you use the dataset, please cite our paper (see below).

 This dataset uses [ACL Anthology Sentence Corpus](https://github.com/KMCS-NII/AASC), which consists of papers retrieved from [ACL Anthology](https://www.aclweb.org/anthology/).